Antonino Calixto: Representative, Lone District of Pasay (2019–present)

 In 2019, he was elected representative of Pasay, succeeding his sister Imelda Calixto-Rubiano, who was elected as his successor as mayor.
 He was re-elected in 2022 and in 2025.

 He is one of the 70 lawmakers who voted (representing Malabon Rep. Josephine Lacson-Noel) to reject the franchise renewal of ABS-CBN.

 In November 2023, Calixto left PDP-Laban to join the Lakas–CMD party.
 On February 5, 2025, Calixto was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 Personal life

 Calixto is the son of former Pasay OIC-Mayor Eduardo Calixto and Leonora Gallardo Calixto.
-He is the older brother of Mayor Imelda Calixto-Rubiano and uncle of District 2 Councilor Jose Isidro Jr. Calixto married Edna Dayrit Aguas, with whom he has three children: Mark Anthony (incumbent vice mayor of Pasay), Derek, and Charlene.
+He is the older brother of Mayor Imelda Calixto-Rubiano and uncle of former Councilor Jose Isidro Jr. Calixto married Edna Dayrit Aguas, with whom he has three children: Mark Anthony (incumbent vice mayor of Pasay), Derek, and Charlene.

 On September 8, 2021, Calixto tested positive for COVID-19.